jsoberg/jsoberg.github.io/_posts/2025-07-03-opensource.md

 With code changes that make a visible change to the project (e.g. in an Android app), it's always preferred to add before and after screenshots to show how your update compares to the existing state.
 This confirms that you manually tested the change, while also giving maintainers a quick way to see differences.

-Dragging an image into the PR will upload it to GitHub, adding some markdown like this to where dropped it:
+Dragging an image into the PR will upload it to GitHub, adding some markdown like this to where you dropped it:
 ```markdown
 ![before-image](https://github.com/user-attachments/assets/some-uuid-that-github-creates)